SinclairHudson/traccc/README.md

 Tracking sports balls

+To run the project, including its neural networks fast, requires a good system.
+At minimum: **5GB** disk space.

+# Application quickstart

+This application uses [docker](www.docker.com), a popular

 # Model training quickstart

 This project uses a docker image built off of an NVIDIA image, to allow for